 The UK GDPR specifies that where I process special category data, I must rely upon certain exemptions in order to do so lawfully.
-Each of the following exemptions are applicable in my practice:
+The following exemptions are applicable in my practice

-- I have your explicit consent to do so; - It is necessary for the exercise or defence of legal claims or judicial acts.
+- 1. I have your explicit consent to do so; or - 2.
+It is necessary for the exercise or defence of legal claims or judicial acts.